New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Equichordal Tight Fusion Frames via Semiregular Divisible Difference Sets

 Since each $\tilde{e}_j^i$ is unit-norm and $\chi_i(g)$ is always unimodular, we can characterize how many entries of any given vector are nonzero, namely $k/m$.
 Note that this means that $k/m \in \bN$ for semiregular divisible difference sets. \end{proof} Note that for a fixed $j \in 1, \hdots, m$, the support of each $\tilde{e}_j^i$ is the same.
 The difference is the component-wise modulation by $\chi_i(g)$.\\

-There are two papers in the literature now which in some sense use difrerence sets to construct equichordal tight fusion frames \cite{Cre08,BoPa15}.
+There are two papers in the literature which appeared before this article and in some sense use difference sets to construct equichordal tight fusion frames \cite{Cre08,BoPa15}.
 The construction in the former paper involves difference sets of non-abelian groups, like the symplectic groups.
 The subspaces for the Grassmannian packing are created under orbits of the non-abelian groups.
 Thus in that construction, one does not have direct control over whether the bases or projections associated to the subspaces are sparse or flat.
-The latter construction starts with a $(n,k,\lambda)$-difference set $D$ in an abelian group.
+The latter construction starts with an $(n,k,\lambda)$-difference set $D$ in an abelian group.
 Then instead of restricting $X_G$ to the rows corresponding to $D$, the rows outside of $D$ are zeroed out, resulting in $n$ vectors in $\bF^n$ which span a $k$-dimensional subspace.
 The elements of $D$ are all shifted by an element in $G$ to obtain a new difference set and new set of $n$ vectors in $\bF^n$ which span a $k$-dimensional subspace.
 This process is repeated for all elements of $G$, resulting in $n$ different subspaces.
-One can find very space ONBs for the subspaces, namely, the $k$ standard orthonormal basis vectors representing the support set $D-g$ for each $g \in G$.\\
+One can find very spare orthonormal bases for the subspaces, namely, the $k$ standard orthonormal basis vectors representing the support set $D-g$ for each $g \in G$.
 Since divisible difference sets can sometimes be constructed using standard difference sets \cite{Pott}, there is the question of whether the construction in Theorem~\ref{thm:construct} is ever equivalent to the construction in \cite{BoPa15}.
-In order for the constructions to be equivalent, it is clearly necessary that the number of subspaces and dimension of the ambient space need to be equal.
 Since the construction in \cite{BoPa15} results in $n$ subspaces of $\bF^n$, we would need a semiregular divisible difference set with $n = k$ for Theorem~\ref{thm:construct} to yield the same fusion frame.
-We plug $n = k$ and the semiregular condition $k^2 - \lambda_2 mn =0$ into Equation~\ref{eqn:ddscount} to obtain a contradiction:

-However, $k > \lambda_1$, so the previous line cannot be true.
-Thus the two constructions are not equivalent.
+We plug $n = k$ and the semiregular condition $k^2 - \lambda_2 mn =0$ into Equation~\ref{eqn:ddscount} to obtain $k(\lambda_1 + 1- \lambda_2 )= \lambda_1$.
+Since $k > \lambda_1$, this can only happen if $\lambda_1 + 1- \lambda_2 = 0 = \lambda_1$, which in turn implies that the original difference set was trivially the entire group.
+We also note that so-called \emph{paired difference sets} are leveraged in~\cite{FIJKM20} to generate Grassmannian fusion frames that the not equivalent to ones constructed in Theorem~\ref{thm:construct}.